csogono/SensiboScheduling/README.md

 * WebhooksAPIKey = YYYYYYYYYYYYY

 Ensure that the variables above are properly populated.
 You will need to generate a Sensibo API Key and an IFTTT Webhooks API Key.
-Thee timezone variable is critical and must be set to your local timezone.
+The timezone variable is critical and must be set to your local timezone.

-After verifying that the function works for you, you will have to schedule a CloudWatch event to trigger periodic scheduling.
+After verifying that the function works, you will have to schedule a CloudWatch event to trigger periodic scheduling.
 The TempAgeSeconds environment value (seconds) must be equal to your frequency.
-If you choose 10 minutes then TempAgeSeconds must be 600 seconds.
+For example, if you choose 10 minutes intervals then TempAgeSeconds must be 600 seconds.

 **SCHEDULE CONFIGURATION**